ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

             Note that the use of port numbers less than 1024 may require authorization in the profile of the TCP/IP stack (see for example the RESTRICTLOWPORTS, PORT, and PORTRANGE parameters of the z/OS Communications Server).
 In general, port numbers 1024 and above do not require authorization.

 Description
     Free-form description with no particular significance or syntax requirement, except for SMTP lines (see the detailed example of an SMTP line which follows).

 Prefix
     Terminal prefix associated with the line.
 As a general rule, the terminal prefix is a required field.
 It allows VIRTEL to associate a series of terminals to a line.
 Two lines cannot share the same group of terminals.
 The particular details of this field are described for each line type in the detailed examples which follow.

 Pool
     The name of a logical pool of terminals associated with the line.
-    This pool is used for HTTP connections without predefined terminals (see :ref:`“HTTP connections with non-predefined LU names”,<#_V457CN_ForceLUNAME>`).
+This pool is used for HTTP connections without predefined terminals
+    (see :ref:`“HTTP connections with non-predefined LU names”,<#_V457CN_ForceLUNAME>`).
 In all other cases this field can be left blank.

 Entry Point
     Defines the default entry point used by the line.
 This is a required field for HTTP and SMTP lines.
 It is optional in all other cases.
-    Entry point management is described in section 1.4.

 Rule Set
     The name of the rule set used by this line.
 The same rule set can be used by more than one line.
 If this field is blank, no rules are used.
 Rules are described in detail in section .

     For compatability with VIRTEL versions prior to 4.26, the rule set name is usually the same as the internal name of the line.

 Line type
     Defines the category to which the line belongs.
 VIRTEL supports the following categories of lines:

     X25 lines
         Represented by the values GATE or FASTC